Eyvind Kang

 Eyvindur Y. Kang (born 23 June 1971) is an American composer and multi-instrumentalist.
 His primary instrument is viola, but has also performed on violin, tuba, keyboards and others.

 In addition to his solo work, Kang has worked extensively with Bill Frisell and John Zorn.
+His wife and musical partner is vocalist Jessika Kenney.

 Biography

 Eyvindur Y. Kang was born 23 June 1971 in Corvallis, Oregon, United States.
 Kang says his family heritage is "a mixture of Icelandic, Danish and Korean."
-He was raised in Canada and the United States, and has since lived and worked in countries ranging from Italy to Iceland.
+His mother is the Icelandic-Canadian scholar and writer Kristjana Gunnars.
+He was raised in Canada, Iceland, and the United States, and has since lived and worked in countries ranging from Italy to Iceland.
 He studied piano and violin as a child, and as a teen played bass guitar in a reggae band.

 A recurring theme in his solo work is the "NADE", the meaning of which Kang is not willing to disclose.
 Referring titles include "Theme from the first NADE", "5th NADE/Invisible Man", "Theme from the sixth NADE" (all three from the debut album 7 NADEs, 1996); "Jewel of the NADE", "Mystic NADE" (both from Theater of Mineral NADEs, 1998) and "Harbour of the NADE" (Virginal Co-ordinates, 2003).
 His preferred instrument is the viola.

 In 2014 Kang visited Vossajazz in western Norway, for a gig with Bill Frisell's trio Beautiful Dreamers, including drummer Rudy Royston, for the opening concert.
 During the concert Norwegian trumpeter Arve Henriksen joined in for a tune.